samuelkhong/Gitlet/proj2/gitlet-design.md

 ##### Helper Funcitons
 * String blobSum: returns a string of concatenated blob hash values as a single string.
   * input: Map<String, String> blob
+* void saveCommit(): serializes the commit object to bits and saves it to disk
+*